 The integration stage is often the beginning of the merger process, not the end, and having an experienced intermediary on hand to help maintain momentum can be vital.

 At the integration stage, activities often involve the entire staff and not just the senior management and boards.
-A particular challenge is trying to manage day to day activity while introducing new ways of working, new IT and new surroundings.
+A particular challenge for new merger charities is trying to manage day to day activity while introducing new ways of working, new IT and new surroundings.
 Good integration is done in a timely fashion.

 What does our service include?

 - Finalising constitutional and legal issues, working with lawyers to make sure the right processes are in place and third parties have been notified

 - Transfer and restructuring, including making sure staffing arrangements for transfers and conditions of employment are adhered to

 - Finalising governance, making sure that trustees of both parties are in agreement with new composition of board arrangements